InToto’s “Our Voices” Community Arts Showcase

 Brought to you by: Community Partner Compact, www.compact2020.com

-Community Partner Badge 23 YearsDid you know big things are happening in the brain during adolescence and that the brain isn’t fully developed until the mid-twenties?
+Community Partner 25 YearsDid you know big things are happening in the brain during adolescence and that the brain isn’t fully developed until the mid-twenties?
 Studies show that adolescence is a unique phase in development in which the reward center of the brain is more active or tends to shout louder than the logical portion.
 The logical portion is the front part of the brain called the pre-frontal cortex.
 It is one of the last brain regions to mature.
 This area is responsible for skills like planning, prioritizing, and controlling impulses.
 The reward or pleasure-seeking portion of the brain is what tends to take charge in the teenage years- especially during stressful times.
 Because the logical skills are still developing and the reward center takes a lead in decision making, teens are more likely to engage in risky behaviors or make decisions without considering the potential results.

 Anxiety Vulnerability.
 According to the National Institutes of Health, nearly one in three of all adolescents will experience an anxiety disorder.
 According to the CDC, anxiety is at its highest in youth between 12 to 17 years old.
 These numbers have been on the rise for many years.
 Hospital admissions for suicidal teenagers have more than doubled over the past decade.
 Due to the big changes the brain is undergoing during these years, teens are more vulnerable to issues with emotion regulation such as anxiety and depression.
 Be aware of the potential signs of anxiety including: